 If the weather wasn’t as great as it is, these other points probably wouldn’t matter as much.
 The summer definitely brings some heat, but it’s easy to pack up the car and head to the beach for the day.
 I love the fact that I can enjoy the beaches even in the middle of winter!

-Fall is probably my favorite time of year since the weather seems to be 75 and sunny, absolutely perfect.
+Spring and Fall are my favorite times of the year since the weather seems to be 75 and sunny, absolutely perfect.

 OC pretty much has great weather all year, which might be my favorite thing about living here.
 Wisconsin weather sucks compared to California, and I definitely do not miss that snow.